 Bud Mite Symptoms

 Rosette bud mites, while not lethal to the tree, affect the quality of the tree.
 In the case of commercial Christmas tree growers, infestation of the mites and the resulting drop in grade can make the trees unmarketable.
 The effect of a heavy infestation is obvious, creating stunted uneven growth.

 Bud mite symptoms may look similar to damage caused by the balsam wooly adelgid.
 To distinguish between the two, look for adelgid nymphs or adults at the surface of the bud, and cut open the bud to look for resident rosette bud mites.
 Hopefully, you find bud mites and not adelgids, which can be deadly to Fraser firs.

 Rosette bud mite control is difficult since the pests reside inside the Fraser fir bud.
 The upside to treating for bud mites is it allows you to control other Fraser fir pests (except Cinara aphids) at the same time.

-Commercial Fraser fir growers inspect young groves of 2 years or younger, annually for bud mites.
+Commercial Fraser fir growers inspect young groves of two years or younger annually for bud mites.
 Then an estimate of the percentage of afflicted trees is made in the fall.
 If the grower deems that the infestation needs to be controlled, the trees will be treated with insecticide the following June.

 Insecticides are either sprayed with hand held, high-pressure equipment or tractor driven air-blast mist blowers.
 Mist blowers are not recommended for heavy density groves.
 The only single application treatment is with dimethoate.
 Sevin and Metasystox-R are may also be effective in a two application rotation two weeks apart.